Incorrect authentication credentials

 - Perform Test Connection to verify connection.

-- Attempt to manually check, change, and set password again on the account that failed.
+- Attempt to manually check, change, and set password or SSH key again on the account that failed.

-If the asset is running a Windows operating system, a local account password check, change, or set can fail when you are using an asset that is configured with a service account with Administrative privileges, other than the built-in Administrator.
+If the asset is running a Windows operating system, a local account password or SSH key check, change, or set can fail when you are using an asset that is configured with a service account with Administrative privileges, other than the built-in Administrator.

-Before Safeguard for Privileged Passwords can change local account passwords on Windows systems, using a service account that is a non-built-in administrator, you must change the local security policy to disable the Run all administrators in Admin Approval Mode option.
-For more information, see Change password fails.
+Before Safeguard for Privileged Passwords can change local account passwords or SSH keys on Windows systems, using a service account that is a non-built-in administrator, you must change the local security policy to disable the Run all administrators in Admin Approval Mode option.
+For more information, see Change password or SSH key fails.